openconfig/reference/rpc/gnmi/gnmi-specification.md

 # 7 Revision History

+* v0.6.0: January 25, 2018
+  * Add `extension` fields to the top-level RPCs of the gNMI service.
+  * Add recommendation that the gNMI service registers with the gRPC reflection service.
+  * Clarifying wording for 'channel' such that it refers to a specific RPC, adopting gRPC nomenclature.
+  * Editorial amendments.

 * v0.5.0: November 14, 2017
   * Add `target` field within `Path` message with description in [Section 2.2.2.1](#2221-path-target)
   * Add `updates_only` field within `SubscribeRequest` message.
   * Add `duplicates` field withing `Update` message.

 * v0.4.0: June 16, 2017
   * Deprecate the old `value` field within the `Update` message, in favour of the new `TypedValue` field.